biometricITC/cPP-biometrics/input/BS SD.md

 demonstrated that the TOE has met the relevant requirement or that it has failed to meet the relevant requirement.

+7. Requirements for reporting

+Specific reporting requirements that support transparency and reproducibility of the pass/fail judgement are defined here.

 FIA: Identification and Authentication
 --------------------------------------